 Larger districts who have many teachers and multiple campuses may want to consider a District License to put the information on their intranet.
 In this case, all the information will be placed on one drive and the district will recieve a drive with all information and a back-up drive.

 No, the SpEd Helpers are based on the prerequisite skills and even if the standards change those basic skills will not change.
-The highest level skill is about higher 3rd grade level in regular education.
-In the future if many internet links are broken, I may offer an ammended version with new links and more activities.
-It would be offered to current customers at a greatly reduced rate.
+The highest level skill is about lower 4th grade level in regular education.

 Yes, training is available at the district or region level.
 Training can help teachers know how to determine what to teach, how to teach it and how to document their good work.
 Training is on a per day basis with a per mile travel allowance added depending on where the training is located.
 I have taught classes from 8 to 80 in classrooms or galleries.
 Just call or email early to get the dates you want.